-We spend 3 days in Prague the Czech Capital, and for this wonderful European city you will need something like a itinerary, a travel guide to get your around to see the most interesting attractions and enjoy Prague to the fullest!
+We spend 3 days in Prague the Czech Capital, and for this wonderful European city, you will need something like an itinerary, a travel guide to get your around to see the most interesting attractions and enjoy Prague to the fullest!

-So while some of us prefer to discover the bohemian soul of the city, others want to dig deep into the historical side of the Czech capital.
+So while some of us prefer to discover the bohemian soul of the city, others want to dig deep into the historical site of the Czech capital.

 How to spend 3 Days in Prague - Things to do in Prague

 The Prague Castle is situated in a hilly part of the city.